Eco-sufficiency: Sufficiency drivers and policies

-One of the main barriers to sufficiency, often put forward by sceptics, is the dominant social paradigm in liberal societies, which currently values material possession, greed, power, individualism, social differentiation through consumption, and other mindsets that conflict with the mentalities that sufficiency requires (temperance, moderation, downsizing, etc.).
+One of the main barriers to sufficiency, often put forward by sceptics, is the dominant social paradigm in liberal societies which values material possession, greed, power, individualism, social differentiation through consumption, and other mindsets that conflict with the mentalities that sufficiency requires (temperance, moderation, downsizing, etc.).
 However, as environmental concerns grow, there are also signs showing the potential beginning of sufficiency trends.
 Three examples are: